 Though more expensive than traditional bridges, many patients find the longevity and aesthetics of zirconia worth the investment.

-How Long Do Zirconia Bridges Last?
+How Long Do Zirconia Bridge Last?

-With proper care, zirconia bridges can last 10 to 20 years or even longer.
+With proper care, zirconia bridge can last 10 to 20 years or even longer.
 Their high resistance to fractures and wear contributes to their extended lifespan, making them a long-term solution for tooth loss.

 Care and Maintenance Tips